radioboyQ/newMemberForm/README.md

-#A simple web based form for new members to use when signing up for denhac
+#A simple web based form for new members